whykaysoft/whykaysoft/README.md

 - Built and operated a logistics company from the ground up
 - Managed fleet operations, last-mile delivery, and vendor coordination
 - Drove cost optimization and route planning decisions using operational data
-- Increased sales by 20% every month
+- Increased sales by at least 20% every month
 - This experience is the lens through which I approach every analytics problem

 **Software Engineer (Frontend & Backend)**